 When you are admitted to the hospital for a surgical procedure or to deliver a baby, you have an expectation that your physician is going to exercise reasonable care.
 The team involved in any procedure has an obligation to meet a reasonable level of care, including making sure that any and all instruments, sponges and even cotton swabs are accounted for after all procedures.
 Anything less is considered negligence or malpractice by the doctor.
 To prove negligence, in these cases, there are four pieces that establish proof by the patient:

 A retained foreign instrument after a surgery can lead to a serious injury and require further surgery.
 These foreign instruments can be surgical instruments, sponges, needles, blades and many other surgical devices.
 When a doctor or nurse make an error or mistake and allow a foreign instrument to remain in an individual after surgery, a medical malpractice claim may exist.
-At Meinhart, Smith & Manning, PLLC, we work to obtain answers and work to gain compensation for the injured and their loved ones.
+At Meinhart, Smith & Manning, PLLC, our Louisville personal injury lawyers work to obtain answers and work to gain compensation for the injured and their loved ones.

 During a surgery, many tools or instruments are used to properly perform the surgery.
 These objects are to be counted by the surgical team so that the mistake of a retained foreign instrument does not occur.
 If the count of the instruments is incorrect, a CT scan or x-ray may be required.
 If these test are not performed and a sponge , needle or blade is retained, an injury may follow.